A car that is easy to maintain is often near the top of many car buyers' wishlists.

 - Tuned port injection (from the Corvette)

-Over the ensuing years changes were made to the drivetrain and interior up until the 3rd generation Camaro was discontinued in ‘92.
+Over the ensuing years, Jeep made changes to the drivetrain and interior until the 3rd generation Camaro was discontinued in '92.

-Not only is the Corolla easy to work on but it is arguably the most reliable car in our list.
+Not only is the Corolla easy to work on, but it is arguably the most reliable car on our list.

 The Corolla E110 was the eighth generation of cars sold by Toyota under the Corolla nameplate.

-There were a few key changes to the engine that increased reliability from the already reliable Corolla engine of the previous generation.
+A few fundamental changes to the engine increased reliability from the already reliable Corolla engine of the previous generation.
 These include:

-- Aluminum engine block and cylinder heads making this generation lighter than its predecessor
+Aluminum engine block and cylinder heads make this generation lighter than its predecessor.

-- Uses timing chain instead of a timing belt
+It uses a timing chain instead of a timing belt.

 - 1998 - 1999 - 1.8 L I4, 16-valve DOHC Fuel Injected, 120 hp